- In the 35th installment of Rise Grind Repeat we talk with Henry Ebarb & Steven from Eightfold.io

 - Henry & Steven are apart of an experienced Web Tech Company Specializing in Drupal Development.

-- We made a trip up to podcast with them about the value they bring and just overall how they market their brand.
+- We made a trip up to podcast with them about the value they bring and just overall how they market their brand and learn what a drupal developer does.
 We love hearing about other companies marketing strategy and the value they bring to be able to pick up a few tips so hopefully you can too.

 - Come & join us on this podcast to pick the brain of a a few really experienced & smart developers!